ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 Upon receiving a UDP proxying request:

- * if the recipient is configured to use another HTTP proxy, it will act as an
-   intermediary: it forwards the request to another HTTP server.
-Note that such intermediaries may need to reencode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).
+ * if the recipient is configured to use another HTTP proxy, it will act as an intermediary by forwarding the request to another HTTP server.
+Note that such intermediaries may need to re-encode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).

-* otherwise, the recipient will act as a UDP proxy: it extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers, and establishes a tunnel by directly opening a UDP socket to the requested target.
+* otherwise, the recipient will act as a UDP proxy.
+It extracts the "target_host" and "target_port" variables from the URI it has reconstructed from the request headers and establishes a tunnel by directly opening a UDP socket to the requested target.

 Unlike TCP, UDP is connection-less.
 The UDP proxy that opens the UDP socket has no way of knowing whether the destination is reachable.
 Therefore, it needs to respond to the request without waiting for a packet from the target.
-However, if the target_host is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
-If errors occur during this process, the UDP proxy MUST reject the request and SHOULD send details using an appropriate "Proxy-Status" header field {{!PROXY-STATUS=RFC9209}} (for example, if DNS resolution returns an error, the proxy can use the dns_error Proxy Error Type from {{Section 2.3.2 of PROXY-STATUS}}).
+However, if the "target_host" is a DNS name, the UDP proxy MUST perform DNS resolution before replying to the HTTP request.
+If errors occur during this process, the UDP proxy MUST reject the request and SHOULD send details using an appropriate "Proxy-Status" header field {{!PROXY-STATUS=RFC9209}}.
+For example, if DNS resolution returns an error, the proxy can use the dns_error Proxy Error Type from {{Section 2.3.2 of PROXY-STATUS}}.

 UDP proxies can use connected UDP sockets if their operating system supports them, as that allows the UDP proxy to rely on the kernel to only send it UDP